 Below: 1st photo - Phyllaries are in 5 or 6 series with spreading hooked or looped tips, all very resinous.
 2nd photo Seeds are a dry cypsela with 2 to 3 awns but no fully pappus as it falls away very early.

 Below: 1st photo - The plant has many clusters of flower heads at the tops of stems.
 2nd photo - Leaves are of various shapes, usually linear with toothed edges, one main vein, resinous glands and stem leaves (3rd photo) clasp the smooth angled stem.

 Notes: Curlycup Gumweed was present in Glenwood Park, which surrounded the Garden, but was not present in the Garden, so Eloise Butler transplanted some from Glenwood Park to the Garden on June 15, 1910 and again on Sept.
 25, 1913 she brought in plants from 4748 Chicago Ave., Minneapolis (this is the address where, at this time period, she roomed with a friend).
 One additional plant was added on June 25, 1914.
-It was still present in the Garden at the time of Martha Crone's 1951 Garden Census, but was gone by the time of the 1986 census.
+Martha Crone noted it in bloom in 1938 and it was still present in the Garden at the time of her 1951 Garden Census, but was gone by the time of the 1986 census.

 Curlycup Gumweed is found throughout North America except the very far north, the Canadian Maritime Provinces and the states of the SW U.S. gulf coast.
 It is thought to be native to the Great Plains and Rocky Mountain area and then spread to the rest where it has naturalized.
 Within Minnesota it is found in about half of the counties widely scattered throughout the state as might be expected of a plant that naturalized.
 This includes most of the metro counties.
 The only other Grindelia recognized in the state is G. hirsutula, but that is less frequently found.